 Refill it with fresh water daily and clean it weekly, and let the birds do the rest.
 We have found having a large and small bath next to each other advantageous, as it allows several birds to make use at the same time.

-All birds need water, especially in time of drought which has been 4 years now for us.
+All birds need water, especially in times of drought.
 They need to drink and bathe and cool off, just like we do.
 The best thing you can do for your local birds is to buy or build a birdbath or two, and keep it filled daily, and cleaned weekly.
 If you want to feed your birds, in particular the many honeyeaters we have, plant nectar producing native shrubs, especially Bottlebrush (Callistemon) and Grevillea.

 Plant native fruit trees, these include varieties of native fig, Lilly Pilly and other native fruit trees trees as most of our birds are fruit eaters.
 Many birds are small seed eaters so allow your grass to seed at the end of summer and any other seed producing plants.